andrewufrank/daino/site/dough/SGGdesign/Principles.md

 - If the command language (or the GUI) is complex I prefer to work in the language I know already and not to learn a new set of obscure quirks (WordPress, sprinkles),
-- Small and build from components which are relatively independent (excludes approaches "batteries included" like Jekyll and Hakyll)
+- Small and build from components which are relatively independent (excludes approaches "batteries included" like Jekyll and Hakyll; similar [comment](http://hackage.haskell.org/package/slick-0.2.0.0))
 - I was very impressed with SSG which demonstrated how much functionality is available as packages (e.g. from Hackage).

 ## Goals